 The player must catch and throw the ball in one fluid motion.
 If a judge determines the player has held the ball for too long before throwing, the judge can make the HOLDING call and the point is lost.

 Juggling is essentially when the judge observes that part or the entire ball pops out of the cesta during a catch.
 The Juggling of the ball will not constitute a foul except in the case where a player holds the ball in the basket more than the required time to be decided by the judge(s).
 Note that interpretation of this rule is solely at the judge’s discretion and the judge’s decision is final.

-A player is not allowed to catch the ball on their right side and then switch and throw the ball from their left side (or vice versa), this would be called “Illegal Motion” and player would lose the point.
+A player is not allowed to catch the ball on their left side and then switch and throw the ball from their right side (or vice versa), this would be called “Illegal Motion” or “change of motion” and player would lose the point.
 The illegal motion is basically not a fluid motion and constitutes the holding of the ball too long.

-To begin the serve, the serving player must make the ball bounce behind the “serving line” and then hurl it with the cesta towards the front wall.
+To begin the serve, the serving player must make the ball bounce behind the “serving line” and then throw it with the cesta towards the front wall.
 When it rebounds, it should bounce between the lines 4 and 7 on the floor (marked areas on the playing court and side wall for under-serve and over-serve lines).
 If it bounces outside this area, it’s an under-serve or an over-serve, and your opponent will score a point.
 Note: if the serve hits the side wall FIRST, it’s an illegal serve (two-wall serve or carom serve) and the serving team loses the point.
 Should the ball be served into an out-of-bounds area, the point is lost.
 Note: In a doubles game, the front court player of the team being served to may elect to catch the serve after the serve rebounds off the wall (before the bounce).
 Note that in some partido matches, the carom serve is legal.

 Playoff Rules for Ties